bbbbruni/Base-guide/README.md

-# HTML and CSS Stylecode
+# HTML and CSS code style

 Project to guide myself on my code style.
 Rules to write a consistent, organized and readable code. :metal: